ONSdigital/dp/guides/MAC_SETUP.md

 Return to the [Getting Started](https://github.com/ONSdigital/dp/blob/master/guides/GETTING_STARTED.md) guide for next steps.

+### Testing SSH Connection

+To check that you've setup your Git SSH on your terminal open your favoured terminal and enter:
+  *ssh -T git@github.com

+You will then be asked to type *yes* if you're ready to connect.
+You should then be then be prompted with:
+  *Hi [YOUR GIT USERNAME]!
+You've successfully authenticated, but GitHub does not provide shell access.

+You can then close your terminal.
+If its unsuccessful check you've used the correct email address (email used for Github account) when creating and saving your key.

 ### Background

 SSH (secure shell) is an encryption system for network communications (usually between client-server).